 Hey People, Please Stop Harassing the Seals in Sandy Hook Bay!

-The seals are back!
-Each winter many seals arrive from their breeding areas on beaches in northern New England and eastern Canada to tidal sandbars, rocky reefs, and remote beaches and small islands in Lower New York Bay and Sandy Hook Bay.
+Each winter, many seals arrive from their breeding areas on beaches in northern New England and eastern Canada to tidal sandbars, beaches and small islands in Lower New York Bay and Sandy Hook Bay.
 The most common of these pinnipeds are Atlantic harbor seals.
+Scientific name: Phoca vitulina

 It's an amazing natural event.
 Over twenty years ago, seals were almost never seen in New York Harbor or Sandy Hook Bay.
-Now waters are cleaner, populations of certain fish are starting to rebound, and the number of seals have increased to the point that a casual beachgoer can spot a seal resting on a beach nearly anytime during there winter or early spring.
-It helps as well that Congress in 1972 passed the Marine Mammal Protection Act, which prohibited the killing or harassment of any wild seal.
+Now waters are cleaner, marine mammals have greater protections, and populations of certain fish are starting to rebound.
+As a result, seal populations have increased to the point that a casual beachgoer can spot a seal resting on a beach nearly anytime during the winter or early spring.
+It helps too that the United States Congress in 1972 passed the Marine Mammal Protection Act that prohibits the killing or harassment of any wild seal.

 Unfortunately, where seals rest and relax isn’t exactly private, especially in Sandy Hook Bay, New Jersey.
-The proximity of people to seals can come at a potentially deadly cost.
+The proximity of people to seals can come at a cost.

-There are now a number of negative human and seal interactions over the past several years from boaters, wind surfers, and the people trying to get too close to take a picture.
+There have been a number of negative human and seal interactions over the past several years from boaters, wind surfers, and the people trying to get too close to take a picture.

 While haul-out sites provide people with excellent locations to view wildlife, too many people will show up and get too close.
 This will often make harbor seals nervous, worried, and quickly dive away.
 Seals in general get very stressed if they feel surrounded or overwhelmed by potential predators.